El Rom: Economy

 The economy is based primarily on agriculture.
 Crops include apples, pears, strawberries, and grapes for wine.
 A cider house producing British-style alcoholic cider operates on the kibbutz.
 They also raise cattle and chickens.
 In 1984, the kibbutz established El Rom Studios to provide an alternative employment opportunities and revenue stream.
 The studios command a large share of the market for adding subtitles as well as other translation services for film and television.
 In Israel, since foreign language movies and TV programs are rarely dubbed, there is a constant need to provide these services.

+Transportation

+The Golan Regional Council operates three buses per day from El Rom to the Israeli city of Kiryat Shmona.
+The bus line also stops at Buq'ata, Mas'ade, Majdal Shams, and Neve Ativ.
+The bus ride to Kiryat Shmona takes approximately 35 minutes.
+El Rom is located close to Highway 98, a major road running through the Golan Heights.